PabloIbannez/VLMP/docs/Models.rst

 	  - Factor to multiply the sigma parameter to obtain the cut-off distance.
 	  - float
 	  - 1.5
-	* - epsilon
+	* - alpha
-	  - Epsilon parameter of the steric potential.
+	  - Alpha parameter of the steric potential for soft-core behavior.
 	  - float
-	  - 1.0
-	* - padding
+	  - 0.5
-	  - Padding to be added to the box to place the particle.
-	  - list of two lists of three floats
-	  - [[0.0, 0.0, 0.0], [0.0, 0.0, 0.0]]
 	* - condition
 	  - Condition for the interaction.
 Options: 'inter', 'intra', etc.
 	  - str
 	  - inter
-	* - alpha
-	  - Alpha parameter of the steric potential for soft-core behavior.
-	  - float
-	  - 0.5
-	* - addVerletList
-	  - If True, a Verlet list will be created for the interactions.
-	  - bool
-	  - True
 	* - particleRadius
 	  - Radius of the particle to be added to the system.
 	  - float
 	  - 1.0
-	* - particleName
+	* - padding
-	  - Name of the particle to be added to the system.
+	  - Padding to be added to the box to place the particle.
-	  - str
-	  - W
+	  - list of two lists of three floats
+	  - [[0.0, 0.0, 0.0], [0.0, 0.0, 0.0]]
 	* - particleMass
 	  - Mass of the particle to be added to the system.
 	  - float